alexwine36/Portfolio/apps/portfolio/content/education/bethel/index.md

 <!-- - Researched reasoning behind stalking behavior in an effort to keep college students safe -->
 - Created an Audio Recording Program for the use of the students at the college.
   - Got the program up and running within six months
-  - There recording program available for every student to use
+  - Free recording program available for every student to use
   - The project grew to involve the community allowing the chance to record the Newton Mid-Kansas Symphony Orchestra
   - Requested by the Director of the Newton Mid-Kansas Symphony Orchestra, Thomas W. Douglas, for the second concert